gumaerc-testorg/7.340-fall-2009/content/pages/lecture-summaries.md

 Cellular correlates of memory and memory erasure: Long-term potentiation (LTP) and long-term depression (LTD) of synaptic strength
 {{< tdclose >}}
 {{< tdopen >}}
 {{< anchor "summary_2" >}}{{< /anchor >}}Memory reflects the storage of information.
 The discovery that synapses can undergo long-lasting changes in the strength of their transmission has fueled speculations that the brain potentially stores memory within synapses.
 Electrophysiological recordings from neurons have demonstrated that repeated high-frequency stimulation of neurons can lead to a long-lasting enhancement of synaptic transmission between neuronal cells.
 This phenomenon was named long-term potentiation (LTP) and was found to last for hours, days and even weeks.
 Hence, long-lasting potentiation of synaptic strength has been postulated to represent a cellular correlate of memory.
 Likewise, the opposite phenomenon has been observed.
 Low-frequency stimulation was found to lead to a long-lasting decrease in synaptic strength, named long-term depression (LTD).
 LTD may represent a cellular correlate of memory erasure.
 Together, the existence of LTP and LTD has inspired thousands of studies attempting to unveil the secrets of memory.
-This week, we will discuss LTP, and in future weeks we will consider both LTP and LTD. Bliss and Lomo demonstrated that synapses can undergo long-term potentiation, and Dunwiddie and Lych showed that Ca2+ ions play a crucial role for the induction of LTP.
+This week, we will discuss LTP, and in future weeks we will consider both LTP and LTD. Bliss and Lomo demonstrated that synapses can undergo long-term potentiation, and Dunwiddie and Lych showed that Ca{{< sup "2+" >}} ions play a crucial role for the induction of LTP.
 {{< tdclose >}}

 {{< trclose >}}